 UK zoos affiliated too nationally and internally recognised associations like EAZA and BIAZA, where the CCZ belongs, seem to be at a distant from a lot of other zoos and claim a stronger devotion to conservation.
 Nevertheless, data gathered by Born Free indicates that such a claim is not easy to substantiate.
 62% of CCZ animals' species come under the Least concern category and less than 25% are at high risk.
-Certainly, just 37% of animal species are classified as ‘Conservation Concern'.
-The obvious lack of interest shown by the CCZ when it comes to maintaining and further breeding at risk animals is recognised in the 2005 Manifesto for Zoos reporting limited space as a reason why they can only keep a small minority of at risk species.
+Certainly, just 37% of animal species are classified as 'Conservation Concern'.
+The obvious lack of interest shown by the CCZ when it comes to maintaining and further encouragement of the reproduction of at risk animals is recognised in the 2005 Manifesto for Zoos reporting limited space as a reason why they can only keep a small minority of at risk species.

 Also, the limited amount of space doesn't seem to be a priority for the severely threatened taxa.
 For instance, amphibians, have the biggest percentage of species under threat in the wilderness, still these at risk amphibians are disproportionately represented in zoos, a mere 0.6% out of all the at risk species.
 In order to maximise the highest levels of animal conservation, keeping a captive population of amphibians is probably much more efficient than concentrating just on the bigger bodied animal group.
 This might not be as appealing publicly but it is a better option overall.

-According to UK zoos, coordinated breeding programmes of captive species were initially established to keep genetic diversity above numerous captive generations.
+According to UK zoos, coordinated programmes of captive species were initially established to keep genetic diversity above numerous captive generations.
 This also maximises the animals' sustainability, especially when they are reintroduced back into the wilderness.
 Hence, it is a reasonable expectation to keep all the at risk species at zoos under the management of such critical programmes.